Long Term Research on Agricultural Systems

 The Long Term Research on Agricultural Systems (LTRAS) is a hundred-year study located on the main plots at the Russell Ranch Sustainable Agriculture Facility.
 LTRAS measures the long-term impacts of crop rotation, farming systems and inputs of water and nitrogen on agricultural sustainability.
 The cropping systems in the long-term experiment include rainfed and irrigated systems, organic and conventional systems, and different forms and quantity of nitrogen inputs.

 The cropping systems at Russell Ranch were designed to fall along a gradient of increasing irrigation and fertilization intensity.
 The 10 systems were originally all two-year rotations and included corn/tomato, wheat/tomato, wheat/fallow and wheat/legume rotations.
 There are six one-acre plots per system, three for each of the two phases.
 Each plot also contains 40 micro-plots which allow scientists to test hypotheses on a short-term basis.
 These micro-plots are outside of the yield measuring area, which is used for long-term data collection.

 Current experimental design

 The cropping systems of the long-term project are being evaluated to be more flexible and responsive to current trends, while maintaining the integrity of the long-term experiment.
-New rotations added in 2012 include a six-year rotation (alfalfa-tomato-sunflower) as well as perennial native grasses.
+New rotations added in 2012 include a six-year rotation (alfalfa-tomato-corn) as well as perennial native grasses.
 Additional new projects being discussed include: integrated nutrient management systems, animal forage systems, woody perennials (orchards and vineyards), reduced tillage rotations and restoration ecology.